BerenMillidge/BerenMillidge.github.io/sequences.md

 ## Predictive Coding and Active Inference

 This sequence covers my thoughts originating from my PhD and postdoc work on Predictive Coding and Active Inference and my later retrospectives on this work.
+I would recommend starting from the active inference retrospective then reading backwards if interested.

 1. [Predictive Coding as Backpropagation and Natural Gradients]({% post_url 2020-09-12-Predictive-Coding-As-Backprop-And-Natural-Gradients %})
 2. [Thoughts on the Falsifiability of the Free Energy Principle]({% post_url 2020-10-18-Thoughts-on-the-Falsifiability-of-the-Free-Energy-Principle %})